hexsorcerer/example-grpc-aspnetcore/docs/common-types.md

 A couple of important things going on here that took me a while to figure out:
 - AdditionalImportDirs lets our proto file know where to find the proto files we're importing
-- ProtoRoot is normally set by default to the parent of the invluded file, but this only applies to protos within the project.
+- ProtoRoot is normally set by default to the parent of the included file, but this only applies to protos within the project.
 When referencing proto files outside of the project like we are now, we have to set this ourselves.